 What can I expect for my first class?

 Please pre-register for your first class online.
 Plan to arrive 10 minutes early so a guest experience associate can give you a studio tour and help you sign in.
-We have mats, straps, blocks and blankets available for you to borrow.
+We have mats, straps, blocks and blankets available for you to borrow at no charge.

 Super efficient?
 Print and fill out this intake form and hand it to the front desk person when you arrive.